zachflower/flower.codes/_posts/2016-07-03-convenience.md

 Then I got a real job.

 It’s amazing how a little bit of money changes the way you think.
 Suddenly, all the things I shunned became financially viable.
 It didn’t take long for me to change my perspective.
-It sure would be nice to listen to all the music in the world whenever I want… Oh, hello Spotify!
-Managing my own mail server sure is a pain in the ass… Nice to meet you Google Apps!
+It sure would be nice to listen to all the music in the world whenever I want...
+Oh, hello Spotify!
+Managing my own mail server sure is a pain in the ass...
+Nice to meet you Google Apps!

 Obviously, I’m not the only one.
 It seems like practically every company leans heavily on the concept of providing convenience (for a price).
-Dropbox took the overhead out of managing your own version control system.
-Uber provided private chauffers to the common man.
+GitHub took the overhead out of managing your own version control system.
+Uber provided private chauffeurs to the common man.
 AirBnb made it easy for people to rent **_castles_**.

 Convenience isn’t a bad thing.
 There are services I will gladly pay for in perpetuity because they provide me so much value (Plex and Amazon Prime are two great examples), but I truly miss the rush that came from building my own solutions to problems.